rivermont/spidy/README.md

 ## errors.txt
 A log of all the errors we encounter, sorted by frequency.
 This is used to improve the efficiency of the error handling.

-## makefiles.bat
-Creates all of the needed save files for spidy to run.

 ## post-process.py
 This removes all the lines in `crawler_words.txt` longer than 16 characters.